ybai55/Mutant/mutant-client/DEVELOP.md

 by the PyPA organization and documented at https://packaging.python.org

-### Testing
-It uses [tox](https://pypi.org/project/tox/) for running tests across multiple python & dependency versions.

 ## Environment

-To set up an environment allowing you to test, build or distribute the project, you will need to set up and activate a virtuatl environment specific to this library.
+To set up an environment allowing you to test, build or distribute the project, you will need to set up and activate a virtual environment specific to this library.
 For example:

 ```